-Pearson’s diverse workforce required a secure productivity suite that was accessible from any location.
-To ensure convenient, high-quality collaboration between team members, Pearson needed a modern way to chart processes and systems, record ideas, and solicit feedback.Contact sales
+Pearson’s diverse workforce requires a secure productivity suite accessible from any location.
+To ensure convenient, high-quality collaboration between team members, Pearson relies on Lucidchart to collaborate, map processes and systems, record ideas, and solicit feedback.Contact sales

 Founded in 1884, Pearson has been instrumental to the learning communities of the world, providing them with textbooks, testing materials, and other valuable services.
 In recent years, Pearson has moved toward a model of digital education in order to reach learners of any age or background.

 When the company pivoted to a more modern approach, two major concerns emerged.
 Graham Calder, CTO of Technology Operations at Pearson, said, “As a company in transition from a traditional, physical products group to a company focused on the provision of digital services and software, we needed an entirely different internal environment to allow our workforce to collaborate.
 The nature of the talent we needed to drive the company forward was also changing.”

 Was it worth switching to cloud-based software if the objectives—attracting top talent and improving collaboration—were met?

 Many employees had already begun to answer that question.
 Leaders discovered that hundreds of Pearson team members were using Lucidchart on a daily basis to create business-critical charts, including network diagrams, flowcharts, mind maps, and process flows.
 Fortunately, Pearson uses myCloud, a unique productivity platform built on a G Suite framework.
 The existing integration between myCloud and G Suite made it relatively simple to add a third-party app like Lucidchart.

 “The initial momentum behind Lucidchart actually came from the user community.
 We picked up on that, worked with Lucidchart, and started to bring it into the environment.
 And once it was in the environment, of course, it became visible to a much bigger audience.”